bgschiller/postgres_kernel/README.rst

 Todo
 ----

-- Figure out how to point at other databases, not just default settings for ``psycopg2.connect``
 - Get rid of this ShimWarning, "You should import from ipykernel or jupyter_client instead."
 - How do I make this pip-installable?